 - Employers to perform steps 2 to 6 above twice, including & excluding Variable Pay.

 This article focuses on gender but all 7 recommendations also apply to any ethnicity pay gap reporting regime.
-The main difference is with recommendation #2 (what categories to report) for which I will be writing a separate blog post about and will link to here when published.
+The main difference is with recommendation #2 (what categories to report) for and my article “How many ethnicities should employers report?“ goes into more depth about this.
+I plan to write an article about possible disability categories as well.

 My 5 recommendations for improved calculations & reduced distortions